12 Best Apps Like Duolingo for Serious Language Learners in 2026

 | Availability | Web, iOS, Android. |

-| Standout Features | Community feedback on exercises, CEFR-aligned courses, personalized study plans, "Smart Review" for vocabulary. |
+| Standout Features | Community feedback on exercises, CEFR-aligned courses, McGraw Hill certificates on level completion, personalized study plans, "Smart Review" for vocabulary. |

-| Pros | Human feedback from native speakers, clear lesson structure, free tier to test the platform. |
+| Pros | Human feedback from native speakers, clear lesson structure, optional formal certificates, free tier to test the platform. |

 | Cons | Core feedback feature is gated behind a premium subscription; pricing and promotions can differ across platforms. |